 5.1.
-All services that we have rendered starting 1 January 2014 are subject to Belgian VAT at the applicable rate (currently 21%) on condition that such services, under the Belgian VAT Code, are considered to have been supplied in Belgium.
+All services are subject to Belgian VAT at the applicable rate (currently 21%) on condition that such services, under the Belgian VAT Code, are considered to have been supplied in Belgium.
 If our services are considered to have been supplied abroad, all sums quoted and invoiced do not include VAT, but such services can be subject to VAT in the country where you are located.
 In the event that an amount is invoiced exclusive of any value added or other sales tax, but the relevant tax authority deems that value added or other sales tax is owing on that amount, you will remain liable to pay us an amount equivalent to such value added or other sales tax (including any interest for late payment thereon), which payment shall be made within thirty days of us notifying you to this effect.

 5.2.
 If your payment of our fees or our receipt of such payment is subject to exchange or other similar control, you will use your best endeavours to obtain (or where appropriate help us to obtain) the necessary consents as soon as possible after you receive an invoice from us and then ensure that we receive prompt payment in accordance with such consents.
 If exchange control approval has not been obtained within six months from the date of our invoice then, if so lawfully requested by us at any time thereafter, you will pay into an account designated by us the amount in local currency equivalent to the amount outstanding (converted at the date of our request).

 6.1.
-We will retain copyright in all documents we draft and produce in relation to any matter (and, subject to our duties of confidentiality to you, may therefore use the intellectual property rights in the documents as the basis for advising on other matters) but you will have an unlimited licence to use those documents for your own purposes.
+We will retain copyright in all documents we draft and produce in relation to any matter (and, subject to our duties of confidentiality to you, may therefore use the intellectual property rights in the documents as the basis for advising on other matters) but you will have an unlimited license to use those documents for your own purposes.

 6.2.
 In some circumstances, in particular, if you have not paid all of our invoices, we may have the right to keep documents that belong to you even if you ask us to return or destroy them.